-Mental Health Youth Crisis Stabilization Facilities are certified by the Department of Health Services (DHS) under Wisconsin Administrative Code Chapter DHS 50.
+Mental Health Youth Crisis Stabilization Facilities are certified by the Department of Health Services (DHS) under Wis.
+Admin.
+Code ch.
+DHS 50.

 A youth crisis stabilization facility is a treatment service with a maximum of eight beds that admits a minor to prevent or de-escalate the minor's mental health crisis and avoid admission of the minor to a more restrictive setting.

 Non-expiring: a certification is valid until suspended or revoked by DHS.

 Before applying for certification, perspective providers must receive approval from the Division of Care and Treatment Services (DCTS).
 Per Wis.
 Stat. § 51.042(2)(a), DHS may limit the number of certifications it grants to operate Youth Crisis Stabilization Facilities.